spotinst/help/src/docs/ocean/features/vngs/README.md

 This methodology minimizes the effort of creating and maintaining multiple infrastructure configurations in a single cluster.

-There is an option to set the Ocean configuration to be a template only for other VNG's.
-This means that the default VNG will be only a template and we would not be able to launch an instance from it as a fallback.
-In this case, you would need at least one VNG so that the cluster could scale.
+There is an option to set the Ocean configuration as a template only for other Virtual Node Groups.
+This means that the default Virtual Node Group will only be a template, and Ocean cannot launch an instance from it as a fallback.
+In this case, you would need at least one Virtual Node Group to scale the cluster.

-You can configure this option in the JSON view of the default VNG or in the JSON of the cluster with the parameter `launchSpecification.useAsTemplateOnly`.
-Note that the parameter is case sensitive.
+You can configure this option in the JSON view of the default Virtual Node Group or in the cluster's JSON with the parameter `launchSpecification.useAsTemplateOnly`.
+Note that the parameter is case-sensitive.

-In AKS, the default behaviour is that the Ocean configuration is the template.
+In AKS, the default behavior is that the Ocean configuration is the template.

 Ocean takes the following parameters from the default VNG unless explicitly set in a VNG.